sanger-tol/ensemblrepeatdownload/docs/usage.md

 work                # Directory containing the nextflow working files
 <OUTDIR>            # Finished results in specified location (defined with --outdir)
 .nextflow_log       # Log file from Nextflow
-# Other nextflow hidden files, eg. history of pipeline runs and old logs.
+.nextflow           # Directory where Nextflow keeps track of jobs
 ```

 ### Updating the pipeline